pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/2021/nolass/README.md

 **Rival:**
 * Pidgeotto: HA x3 (If you get some bad rolls use MP to kill)
-	- If you get hit by 2 sand attacks swap to Squirtle and let it die
+	- If you get hit by 2 sand attacks swap to Bird and let it be KO'd
       - Try to put Pidgeotto in HA range before doing this: doing so avoids getting a chance to get sand-attack again after swapping back
 * Abra: HA
 * Rat: MP